galaxyproject/galaxy-hub/content/community/coc/index.md

 | Member | Pronouns | Language | Location | Relevant information |
 | --- | --- | --- | --- | --- | --- |
 | [Laurent Gatto](mailto:laurent.gatto@gmail.com) | he/him | FR, EN | BE | Ombudsperson, member of the Bioconductor community |

----

-All reports will be handled with discretion.
-In your report please include:

-* Your contact information.

-* Names (real, nicknames, or pseudonyms) of any individuals involved.
-If there are additional witnesses, please include them as well.
-Your account of what occurred, and if you believe the incident is ongoing.
-If there is a publicly available record (e.g. a mailing list archive or a public IRC logger), please include a link.

-* Any additional information that may be helpful.

 ### Attribution & Acknowledgements